HarshikaSantoshi/MongoDB-PDBMS/README.md

 ## Steps to Initialize the Database

 ### Step 1: Download the Repository
 Clone or download this repository to your local machine.
+Then unzip the MongoDB PDBMS file.

 ### Step 2: Navigate to the Dump Folder
-Navigate to the `dump` folder in the root directory of the cloned repository.
+Navigate to the `dump` folder in this file.
 This folder contains the MongoDB dump files.

 ### Step 3: Run mongorestore
 Open a terminal and run the following command to restore the database from the dump: